• istoica a year ago

 wsl2 runs under the windows hypervisor as a vm, but so does windows since windows 11.
 So there should not be much performance issues from running stuff in windows vs wsl2.
 The major bottleneck is if you need to move files from and to the windows vm to the Linux vm

-• diego_sandoval 7 hours ago
+• diego_sandoval a year ago

 I think that's the right way to do it from the software distributor's side, but most software distributors don't do it like you.